 The "Conference on Promotion of Public Transport", consisting of various transport operator organizations, economic organizations, related government bureaus, and other organizations, acts as its certification body.
 MLIT's Policy Bureau Regional Transport Division and the Eco-Mo Foundation jointly operate the certification system as the secretariat.
-By the end of December 2021, 760 business sites have been certified and registered.
+By the end of December 2022, 814 business sites have been certified and registered.

 Certified establishments that have made particularly outstanding efforts may be recommended for the Minister of Land, Infrastructure, Transport and Tourism Award.
-In the fiscal year 2021, Kofu City Hall received the "Minister's Commendation for Excellent Transportation-Related Environmental Preservation Business Award in 2021".
+In FY 2022, Toyama City Hall received the "Minister's Commendation for Excellent Transportation-Related Environmental Preservation Business Award in 2022".